 What are some examples of TV shows you can expect to find on this 1980s teen shows list?
 The Wonder Years, which premiered in 1988, set the standard for every teen series that followed.
 Though it aired in the 1980s and '90s, the plot of the show followed Arnold Family throughout the '60s and '70s.
 Saved By the Bell was another great young adult program that was on television in the 1980s.
 It's also worth bringing up the fact that before she was Carrie Bradshaw, Sarah Jessica Parker starred as Patty Greene in another top 80s teen show, Square Pegs.So, which is the best 80s teen series?
 What is your opinion?
 Vote up your favorites and see if other Ranker voters agree with you!

 Saved by the Bell is an American television sitcom that aired on NBC from 1989 to 1993.
 A retool of the Disney Channel series Good Morning, Miss Bliss, the show follows a group of friends and their principal.
-Primarily focusing on lighthearted comedic situations, it occasionally touches on serious social issues, such as drug use, driving under the influence, homelessness, remarriage, death, women's rights, and environmental issues.
-The series starred Mark-Paul Gosselaar, Dustin Diamond, Lark Voorhies, Dennis Haskins, Tiffani-Amber Thiessen, Elizabeth Berkley, and Mario Lopez.
-The show spawned two spin-off series: Saved by the Bell: The College Years, a primetime series that follows several ...more on Wikipedia
+Primarily focusing on lighthearted comedic situations, it occasionally touches on serious social issues homelessness, remarriage, women's rights, and environmental issues.
+The series starred Mark-Paul Gosselaar, Dustin Diamond, Lark Voorhies, Dennis Haskins, Tiffani-Amber Thiessen, Elizabeth Berkley, and Mario Lopez. ...more on Wikipedia

 Actors: Mark-Paul Gosselaar, Mario Lopez, Dustin Diamond